-Please make a telephone appointment with the treatment room nurse in good time to enable her to assess what vaccinations you need and when.
+Please call our Carecoordinators for an appointment with the treatment room nurse in good time to enable them to assess what vaccinations you need and when.

 Please note that some vaccination schedules need to start at least eight weeks before you are due to travel.

 Some travel vaccines are ordered on a private prescription and these incur a charge over and above the normal prescription charge.This is because not all travel vaccinations are included in the services provided by the NHS.